Harriet Powers: Death, burial and memorial

+In December 2023, a new, commemorative memorial for Harriet and Armstead Powers was dedicated at the Gospel Pilgrim Cemetery.
+The memorial was sponsored by the Women of Color Quilters Network.

 Posthumous honors

 In 2009, Powers was inducted into the Georgia Women of Achievement Hall of Fame.

 In October 2010, organizations in Athens, Georgia, produced several events related to the theme "Hands That Can Do: A Centennial Celebration of Harriet Powers."
 The events included a quilt exhibit, storytelling, a gospel concert, a symposium, a commemorative church service at New Grove Baptist Church in Winterville, and visit to the Powers grave site.

 Athens-Clarke County Mayor Heidi Davison issued a proclamation naming October 30, 2010, as Harriet Powers Day.